ffund/run-my-experiment-on-geni-blog/2017-02-28-basic-ethernet-switch-operation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xHH59_S-lX4" frameborder="0" allowfullscreen></iframe>

-The next video shows what happens when a host connected to a bridge tries to send traffic to an IP address that is not reachable, and whose MAC address is not known to the sending host.
-The host will generate ARP requests with the broadcast MAC address (ff:ff:ff:ff:ff:ff) as their destination; these will be flooded out of all bridge ports (except the source port):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FMYmWIcRUV4" frameborder="0" allowfullscreen></iframe>

-Sometimes, we may have a scenario where a host tries to send traffic to an IP address that is not reachable, but whose MAC address _is_ known to the sending host.
-In this case, the frame has a "real" MAC address in the destination field (not the broadcast MAC address), but that MAC address is not present in the forwarding table.
-The following video shows how those frames are flooded on all bridge ports (except the source port):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EPpUnVKxc7E" frameborder="0" allowfullscreen></iframe>

-Finally, we see how a learning switch or bridge reduces the number of hosts in each collision domain, increasing the overall network capacity.
+We also see how a learning switch or bridge reduces the number of hosts in each collision domain, increasing the overall network capacity.
 In the following experiment, each network segment has approximately 1000 Kbps capacity.
 When learning is enabled on the bridge, every network segment can support 1000 Kbps capacity.
 When learning is disabled, the 1000 Kbps capacity is shared among all network segments:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Rjjnij3kunI" frameborder="0" allowfullscreen></iframe>